HenrikSamuelsson/course-cmake-tests-and-tooling-for-c-cpp-projects/README.md

 Will use [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) edition for this course.

-Note that when installing you manually need to choose the Desktop development with C++ option on the Workloads tab.
+Important note is that when installing you manually need to choose the *Desktop development with C++* option found on the *Workloads* tab.
 This is to get a set of C/C++ tools to be used in the course.